45Clover/Simple-domain/README.md

-# Python=dumbstuff
+# Python-dumbstuff
-A list of the projects i worked on when i began my python journey
+A list of the projects I worked on when I began my Python journey